College Scholarships

 • The Historically Black Colleges/Universities (HBCU) Scholarship ($1,250)

-• are a graduating senior from a Prince William County high school;
+• Are graduating seniors from a Prince William County high school;;

-• have applied or have been accepted to a four-year college or university;
+• Have applied to or have been accepted to an accredited four-year college or university;

-• show evidence of potential for success and leadership;
+• Demonstrate potential for continued academic achievement and leadership;

-It should be noted that children, grandchildren, and great-grandchildren of members of the Links, Incorporated are ineligible to apply for one of our scholarships.
-Additionally, if you have received a full scholarship (academic, athletic, or military appointment), you are ineligible.
+Of note, children, grandchildren, and great-grandchildren of members of the Links, Incorporated are ineligible to apply for our scholarships.
+Additionally, students are ineligible if they have been awarded a full scholarship/full ride, or if there is any expectation to receive full cost-of-attendance coverage, including academic, athletic, ROTC, or military academy appointments.

-Your completed application and supportive documents should be submitted by March 17, 2024.
+Your completed application and supportive documents should be submitted by March 1, 2026.
 Members of the scholarship committee will interview scholarship finalists in April via zoom or a location to be determined in Prince William County.
-Scholarship recipients will be notified the week of April 22, 2024.
+Scholarship recipients will be notified in April 2026.

 Sincerely,